vinhnx/Shift/README.md

 ---

-Shift is a Result-based wrapper for EventKit.
-SwiftUI supported!
+Shift is a asynchorous wrapper for EventKit.
+With SwiftUI supported!

-### Installation
+### Install

 This component is built using Swift Package Manager, it is pretty straight forward to use: